 To finish off the adventure labs it was necessary to walk down towards the grassy car park, and by the time we got there we found ourselves amongst some new “real” caches that had been set for the event and were only released after I’d left home on Wednesday.
 We had to do them on the phone as a result.
 After doing the labs, mine was getting a bit shy on ziggies, but we had enough to get round the ones we did.

-Saturday night was a bit of a “M’eh!” night, partly because I was planning to leave early and partly because Scott was on duty to go fetch Fraser back from work at 10pm, so going out for beers wasn’t really an option.
+Saturday night was a bit of a “M’eh!” night.
+I needed to leave early in the morning and Scott needed to fetch Fraser back from work at 10 pm, so no beer for us.

 A Long Way Home